Please refresh as revisions made.

 deformation occurred as a consequence of an initial brittle failure.

-Note from Ed: It's
+Note from Ed:

 a pity the engineers lack confidence in a project in which the design of the component